Bollman Hat Company: American made clothing and textiles

-Prior to the 1970s the majority of clothing worn by Americans were Made in USA.
-After the tariffs and restrictions on imports were lifted, many manufacturing jobs left the United States.
+Prior to the 1970s, the majority of clothing worn by Americans was Made in USA.
+After tariffs and restrictions on imports were lifted, many manufacturing jobs left the United States.
 The textile and clothing industries were especially hard hit.

-Bollman Hat Company had to downsize significantly and laid off over 100 workers owing to the increased competition of less expensive imports.
-This led to the founding of American Made Matters by Bollman CEO, Don Rongione.
-American Made Matters functions as a trade association and lists member companies that manufacture products in the US on their website and social media channel.
+Bollman Hat Company downsized significantly and laid off over 100 workers due to competition from less expensive imports.
+This led to the founding of American Made Matters by Bollman CEO Don Rongione.
+American Made Matters functions as a trade association that lists member companies that manufacture products in the US.

+In 2018, the Federal Trade Commission (FTC) reached a settlement with Bollman Hat Company regarding deceptive "Made in USA" claims.
+The FTC alleged that the company misrepresented American Made Matters as an independent third-party certifier when it was actually controlled by Bollman's leadership.
+Additionally, the FTC found that certain products promoted as "Made in USA" contained significant foreign content.
+Under the settlement, Bollman and American Made Matters were prohibited from making misleading claims and were required to disclose the connection between the company and the certification entity.

-According to some analyses, after the economic down turn in the 2000s there has been a revival of interest in American made products, which has helped the remaining American textile and clothing companies.
-However others dispute this claim, arguing that US manufacturing has continued to decline since the recession.
+According to some analyses, there has been a revival of interest in American-made products since the economic downturn in the 2000s, which has helped some remaining American textile companies.
+However, others dispute this claim, arguing that US manufacturing has continued to decline.